 For me the descent began as a classic seduction, Jennifer Lawrence being the seducer in her gutsy breakout Winter's Bone role set in a violent hardscrabble Ozark Mountains community seemingly overrun with drug dealers, drug users, hungry hawgs, hungry houndawgs and hungry young'uns.
 I wouldn't have paused more than ten seconds passing through the TV room the night the kids were watching it had I not been startled by the arresting voice and screen presence of Ms. Lawrence.
 I stayed and watched to the end.
 Years later I purchased a used DVD for two bucks.
 I let it sit for a couple of months until mid-January when my mood felt solid enough to handle what I assumed would be a downer, even with Jennifer Lawrence to brighten the gloom.

 The film not only was not as depressing as I'd assumed, it was so engaging I decided I might like to read the novel.
 Its author, Daniel Woodrell, was unknown to me, but Fictionaut's Kitty Boots said she liked his work, and I trust her taste.
 I looked up Woodrell's oeuvre.
-Rather than read Winter's Bone, though, I decided instead to try one that promised to be a tad lighter in tone, which I believed, erroneously (see comment below), to be his debut novel.
+Rather than read Winter's Bone, though, I decided instead to try one that promised to be a tad lighter in tone.
 Give Us a Kiss is set in the same Missouri Ozark county as Bone and features two feuding families, one I recognized from the movie.